mighdoll/thimbleberry/doc/Utilities.md

 This enables an `ImageChain` to sequence an arbitrary set of image transforming shaders, interspersing temporary buffers as needed.

-`ImageChain` and `ImageShaderComponent` are currently specialized for image processing, and so sited in the demo app not the utility library.
+`ImageChain` and `ImageShaderComponent` are currently specialized for image processing, and so they're in the demo app and not in the utility library for now.
-But I expect we'll find more generic ways to stitch together modular shaders..
+I expect we'll find more generic ways to stitch together modular shaders over time.

 ## Reactively
 [Reactively]: https://github.com/modderme123/reactively
 [decorate]: https://github.com/modderme123/reactively/tree/main/packages/decorate

-The current generation of fine grained reactive (signal) libraries in web frameworks offer several features that are useful for using the WebGPU API: dependency tracking, caching, and lazy recalculation.
+The current generation of fine grained reactive (signal) libraries in web frameworks offers several features that are useful for using the WebGPU API: dependency tracking, caching, and lazy recalculation.
 I've been using [Reactively][], a small, fast and standalone reactive library.
 Using Reactively's [decorate][] library, you can mark a property, getter, or method `@reactively`.
-Simply marking a property `@reactively` makes that property lazy, cached, and turns on dependency tracking.
+Simply marking a property `@reactively` makes that property lazy and cached.
+It also turns on dependency tracking.

 GPU resources like textures and buffers are expensive to allocate, and the conditions that require rebuilding those resources can be complicated to track.
-The convenience of a reactive library makes for a good way to handle GPU resource allocation.
+The convenience of a reactive library is a good way to handle GPU resource allocation.
-By simply marking the GPU resource allocation with `@reactively`, the resource allocation immediately becomes lazy, saving startup time and memory for resources that might not be used for a long time.
+By marking the GPU resource allocation method or getter with `@reactively`, the resource allocation immediately becomes lazy, saving startup time and memory for resources that might not be used for a long time.

 More importantly, those GPUBuffers and GPUTextures are rebuilt automatically when necessary.
 So if the user resizes a canvas,